dnsimple/dnsimple-node/README.md

 ## Requirements

-The dnsimple-node package requires node 14.0.0 or higher.
+The dnsimple-node package requires Node.js 14.0.0 or higher.

 You must also have an activated DNSimple account to access the DNSimple API.